-- You will be able to discuss your child's progress at parents' evenings. - You will be invited to review your child's support plan after each assessment (once per term). - Appointments can be made to speak in more detail to the class teacher or SENDCO via the school office. - You will receive an annual written report from the school.
+• You will be able to discuss your child's progress at parents' evenings.

+- You will be invited to review your child's support plan after each assessment (usually once per term). - Appointments can be made to speak in more detail, at any time, to the class teacher or SENDCO via the school office. - You will receive an annual written report from the school.